ladydao/waveform-generator/README.md

 5. Open your browser and navigate to `http://localhost:3000`

-## Usage

-1. Click on the upload area or drag and drop an audio file
-2. Choose between waveform or spectrogram visualization
-3. Click "Generate Visualization"
-4. Once generated, you can view and download the visualization

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.